OWASP/HoneySAP/docs/source/dev/development.rst

 Development
 ===========

-The project is work in progress and under active development, contributions are more than welcome.
+The project is work in progress but not under active development, contributions are more than welcome.

 - Check for open issues or open a new issue to start a discussion about